Data Contract

 Problem

-Smart contract data are maintained in the ledger as part of the smart contract’s state bound to its address.
-When a new version of the smart contract is deployed it gets a new address.
-Hence, it cannot manipulate data embedded in the previous version of the contract.
+An address bound to a smart contract maintains the smart contract’s state in the ledger.
+When an instance of the smart contract is deployed it gets a new address.
+Hence, it cannot directly manipulate the data embedded in the previous contract version.
 Even if we can build functions into the old smart contract to export/extract all its data and use that to initialise the new version, it could be a costly (on public blockchains) and nontrivial process to transfer a large set of data using a set of transactions.
-For example, porting data to a new version might require multiple transactions when the block gas limit on Ethereum prevents an overly complex data migration transaction.
+For example, porting data to an updated version might require multiple transactions when the block gas limit on Ethereum prevents an overly complex data migration transaction.
+How to upgrade a smart contract?

 Forces